Huluk/rationality-fortunes/README.md

 rationality_fortunes
 ====================

-best rationality quotes from lesswrong until 2012, as given on http://lesswrong.com/lw/ggp/best_of_rationality_quotes_2012_edition/
+fortunes file with best rationality quotes from lesswrong until 2012, as given on \newline http://lesswrong.com/lw/ggp/best_of_rationality_quotes_2012_edition/

 Contains Best of Rationality Quotes 2009-2012,